DreamEcho100/lognmaze/A To Do List.md

 # A To Do List

-1- Adding a counter to track the amount of article and posts per user. [x]
+## To dos

-2- Changing the intro in screen sizes smaller than 700px. [ ] <---
+- Changing the intro in screen sizes smaller than 700px. [ ] <---

-3- Fixing some bugs like: [ ] <---
+- Fixing some bugs like: [ ] <---

-1- Remove adding comment to news when there is no user. [x]

-    2- Adding a loading and disable textarea when loading the content news in update news modal. [ ] <---
+  - Adding a loading and disable textarea when loading the content news in update news modal. [ ] <---

-    3- Adding some styles to the profile page when there is no profile picture or a cover photo. [ ] <---
+  - Adding some styles to the profile page when there is no profile picture or a cover photo. [ ] <---

-    4- Updating user update route from many to one route. [x]

-    5- Adding a title to a links. [ ] <---
+  - Adding a title to a links. [ ] <---

-    6- Adding an alt to an image article in (sql table, concerning routes, UI, ...). [ ] <---
+  - Adding an alt to an image article in (sql table, concerning routes, UI, ...). [ ] <---

-    7- Fixing a bug in the comment (main & replies) settings. [x]

   - [ ]

-4- Adding a to do list (optional). [ ] <---
+- Adding a to do list (optional). [ ] <---

-5- Adding a limit to news description and read more. [ ] <---
+- Adding a limit to news description and read more. [ ] <---

-6- Changing "Reading More ->" to an icon + "Full Article". [ ] <---
+- Changing "Reading More ->" to an icon + "Full Article". [ ] <---

-7- Refactoring UserContext to use useReducer. [x]

 - [ ]

+## Done

+- Adding a counter to track the amount of article and posts per user. [x]

+- Fixing some bugs like: [ ] <---

+  - Remove adding comment to news when there is no user. [x]

+  - Updating user update route from many to one route. [x]

+  - Fixing a bug in the comment (main & replies) settings. [x]

+- Refactoring UserContext to use useReducer. [x]